kpacha/mesos-influxdb-collector/README.md

 mesos-influxdb-collector
 =====

+**NOTICE: This repository has been archived and will not be maintained anymore.
+If you want to extend or modify it, please fork it and give it a new live.**

 Lightweight mesos stats collector for influxdb

 Since this collector is intended to be deployed as a [marathon](https://mesosphere.github.io/marathon) app, it comes with a *lifetime* param.
 This defines how long the collector will run until it dies, so marathon will re-launch it, allowing easy allocation optimizations.
 Check the [fixtures/marathon/](https://github.com/kpacha/mesos-influxdb-collector/tree/master/fixtures/marathon) folder for more details on how to launch it.